semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 deployment.apps/web created
 ```

-The bottom line is that we should always use the most explicit command available in order to future proof our deployments.
+The bottom line is that we should always use the most explicit command available to future-proof our deployments.

 Next, you'll learn the roles of these different objects and how they are essential to zero-downtime deployments in Kubernetes.